mike-grant/haaska/README.md

 | `debug`               | `false`                                                                                                                                                                     | No        | When enabled, the haaska log level will be set to debug.
 If not provided, this defaults to false.                                                                       |

 ## Usage
-After completing setup of haaska, tell Alexa: *"Alexa, discover my devices."* If there is an issue you can go to `Menu / Smart Home` in the [web](http://echo.amazon.com/#smart-home) or mobile app and have Alexa forget all devices, and then do the discovery again.
+After completing setup of haaska, associate the Skill with Alexa by browsing to 'Skills' in the Alexa App (Mobile or Web) and clicking 'Your Skills".
+Find your skill, click on it, and click enable.
+Go though the Amazon authentication flow and when finished, click on Discover Devices or tell Alexa: *"Alexa, discover my devices."* If there is an issue you can go to `Menu / Smart Home` in the [web](http://echo.amazon.com/#smart-home) or mobile app and have Alexa forget all devices, and then do the discovery again.
 To prevent duplicate devices from appearing, ensure that the `emulated_hue` component of Home Assistant is not enabled.

 Then you can say *"Alexa, turn on the office light"* or whatever name you have given your configured devices.